 - Select Tables/Views/Synonyms.

-- Select Refresh.
+- Select the Refresh button.
 Designer then displays the tables/views/synonyms contained in the selected schema in the tables/views/synonyms box.

 - Select Show Tables Already Added/Show Views Already Added/Show Synonyms Already Added to make the tables/views/synonyms that you have already added to the connection available in the tables/views/synonyms box if you want to add them again.